 None of Roger Moore’s infamous safari suits are identical.
 The safari suit in Octopussy is one of the most classic, being in a sandy tan, and it doesn’t have the flared 1970’s trousers to date it.
 It’s now 1983, and Moore has continued to wear safari suits.
 And why not?
 It’s a classic piece of English clothing, and most appropriate for the safari that Bond finds himself being hunted in.

 Frank Foster made the shirt-jacket of a plain-weave worsted wool suiting.
 Wool in plain weave is very comfortable in warm weather.
-Being of worsted wool this doesn’t wrinkle as much as a more traditional cotton or linen woukd.
-Though cotton or linen would be more comfortable against the skin, wool is very durable and looks great on screen.
+Being of worsted wool this doesn’t wrinkle as much as a more traditional cotton or linen would.
+Though cotton or linen would be more comfortable against the skin, wool is very durable and looks great on screen because it is more resistant to wrinkles.
 The tan colour is excellent camouflage against the Monsoon Palace’s stone.

 The matching trousers are made by Roger Moore’s tailor for Octopussy Douglas Hayward and have a flat front and straight legs.
 Here in light brown are Moore’s usual—but inappropriate—slip-on shoes.